blomqma/next-rest-framework/docs/docs/api-reference.md

 ##### [Route operation middleware](#route-operation-middleware)

 The route operation middleware function is executed before validating the request input.
-The function takes in the same parameters as the Next.js [Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers) and [API Routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) handlers.
+The function takes in the same parameters as the Next.js [router handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers) and [API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) handlers.
 Additionally, as a second parameter this function takes the return value of your last middleware function, defaulting to an empty object.
 Throwing an error inside a middleware function will stop the execution of the handler and you can also return a custom response like you would do within the [Handler](#handler) function.
 Calling the route operation middleware function allows you to chain your API handler logic with the [Handler](#handler) function.
 Alternatively, you may chain up to three middleware functions together:

 ```typescript
 // ...